microsoft/DirectX-Specs/d3d/D3D12EnhancedBarriers.md

 The debug layer validates the following during Barrier calls:

-- Underlying device supports enhanced barriers
+- Underlying device supports enhanced barriers.
-- Not bundle command list
+- Not bundle command list.
-- Warn if any count (group or per-group-barriers) is zero
+- Warn if any count (group or per-group-barriers) is zero.
-- Verify texture barrier `Subresources` match texture subresource bounds
+- Verify texture barrier `Subresources` match texture subresource bounds.
-- Barrier type matches resource type
+- Barrier type matches resource type.
 - `LayoutBefore` and `AccessBefore` match known or assumed resource layout and access.
 - `SyncBefore`, `AccessBefore` and `LayoutBefore` are compatible.
 - `SyncAfter`, `AccessAfter` and `LayoutAfter` are compatible.
 - End-split barriers match preceding Begin-split barriers.
 - Buffer and `D3D12_BARRIER_LAYOUT_COMMON` split barriers do not cross `ExecuteCommandLists` boundaries.
-  - Probably a warning rather than an error due to legacy allowances
+  - Probably a warning rather than an error due to legacy allowances.

 ### Layout Validation